- What we do

 In David’s spare time he is an avid football fan, being a season ticket holder at Anfield and Northern Ireland, and is currently working towards a pilot’s licence.

-Craig, a Chartered Legal Executive, qualified in 2009 and has been working in the insurance and personal injury sector for around 20 years.
+Craig, a Chartered Legal Executive, qualified in 2009 and has been working in the insurance and personal injury sector for over 20 years.
 He has worked for both claimants and defendants and has a good understanding of the strategies and tactics used by defendants and their insurers in compensation claims and litigation.
 He has vast experience in handling complex disputes, both in terms of value and liability, covering a wide scope of claims including road traffic accidents, employer’s liability, occupier’s liability, and counter-fraud and fraud allegations.

 In his spare time, he enjoys spending time with family and friends, travelling and sports.